 Team Leader Positions

-Leadership positions will run for one calendar year.
-All Stewardship Team leaders will have Adelphi Acre Google Calendar editing permissions and will be responsible for updating the calendar with work days or projects.
-Team leaders will call meetings to plan workdays, and communicate with their team via the teams Rallyhood portal.
+Leadership positions run for one calendar year.
+All Stewardship Team leaders have Adelphi Acre Google Calendar editing permissions and are responsible for updating the calendar with work days or project activities.
+Team leaders schedule meetings to plan workdays and communicate with team members via the team’s Rallyhood portal.